 WELCOMING EXPERIENCED CANDIDATES

-IMPM participants are either sponsored by their company; (corporations like Lufthansa, BNDES and LG have been sending managers for years), or are individuals who have decided that the program's philosophy and outcomes are what they need to move forward in their career or organization.
+IMPM participants are either sponsored by their company; (corporations like Lufthansa, BNDES, and LG have been sending managers for years), or are individuals who have decided that the programme's philosophy and outcomes are what they need to move forward in their career or organization.

 Attending as part of a company team, allows managers to learn about the diversity that exists within their own organization.
 Through the sharing of experiences, these team members gain a deeper understanding of how the entire organization works and are therefore in a good position to implement changes.